HomeBlogHow to Consolidate Your Debt

 Should I Consider a Debt Consolidation?

-There are circumstances when debt consolidation is the preferred option and some of these include:
+There are circumstances when debt consolidation is the preferred option, and some of these include:

-Several High-Interest liabilities– If an Ontario homeowner has too many high-interest debts to pay off monthly such as credit cards which can have up to 20% interest rates attached then consolidating these payments into one payment with a significantly lower interest rate is preferable.
+Several high-interest liabilities– If an Ontario homeowner has too many high-interest debts to pay off monthly such as credit cards which can have up to 20% interest rates attached then consolidating these payments into one payment with a significantly lower interest rate is preferable.

-Significant equity in your home– If an Ontario homeowner has built up considerable equity in their home, it is a good option to utilize this equity to pay off higher-interest debt
+Significant equity in your home– If an Ontario homeowner has built up considerable equity in their home, it is a good option to utilize this equity to pay off higher-interest debt.

-What are the Downsides to Debt Consolidation?
+What Are the Downsides to Consolidation?

 • Late payments can negatively affect your credit score.

-What Methods Can be Used to Consolidate Debt?
+What Methods Can Be Used to Consolidate Debt?

-When an Ontario homeowner requires options for consolidating debts it would be beneficial to consider:
+When an Ontario homeowner requires options for consolidating debts, it would be beneficial to consider:

 Second mortgages- Taking out a second mortgage on your home would provide money to pay off any arrears and the funds to comfortably pay household debts and the principal mortgage.